headshots of new leadership at Harps Food Stores

 David Ganoung, SVP of marketing and chief marketing officer at Harps Food Stores, expressed his thanks for Harp’s service to the company.

-Harps is a 100-percent employee-owned company which operates 160 stores in six states – Arkansas, Kansas, Louisiana, Mississippi, Missouri and Oklahoma.
-Harps is the largest employee-owned company in the state of Arkansas and was founded by Harvard and Floy Harp in Springdale, Arkansas, in 1930.
-The company employs more than 6,900 associates.
+Harps is a 100-percent employee-owned company that operates 160 stores with more than 6,900 employees in six states – Arkansas, Kansas, Louisiana, Mississippi, Missouri and Oklahoma.

 [RELATED: Harps Food Stores Preps New Location In Fort Smith, AR]